r57zone/RSS-checker/README.md

 The parameter "download" is responsible for downloading torrents (false - no and true - yes).
 If necessary, you can add cookies for RSS feeds, the parameter "cookie".
 To automatically add a torrent to the boot program, you must change the "DownloaderPath" parameter in the "Setup.ini" file.

 ## Notification
-For notifications, you need to download, unzip and run [notification for programs](https://github.com/r57zone/notifications).
 Configuration file "RSS.xml" contains the "notification" attributes, which will be displayed in the notification of the new event.
 You can also add icons to the notification by adding images to the "Icons" folder of the notification program and changing the attributes big-icon="1.png" and small-icon="2.png" by writing the image names in them.
 A large icon has a size of 90 by 90 pixels, and a small one is 30 by 30.

 ## Screenshot
 ![](https://user-images.githubusercontent.com/9499881/34340035-02dc76d2-e996-11e7-9a6d-71ddb14dbc8d.png)<br>

 ## Download
->Version for Windows XP, 7, 8.1, 10.<br>
+>Version for Windows XP, 7, 8.1, 10.

 **[Donwload](https://github.com/r57zone/RSS-checker/releases)**

 ## Feedback